Behind the Substack with Daria Diaz

 I started to write on Substack because I met the wonderful

 in a business membership I belong to.
 I'd been wanting to start writing a blog on wellness, longevity, and health topics.
 She told me about Substack, and I thought it sounded like a great option to post my blog.
 Wellness, fitness and health are lifelong passions, and I wanted to share information with people so they could live well for life.
 That's why I call my newsletter Wellgevity Warrior.
 It's wellness + longevity = wellgevity.
 My mother inspired me.
 She lived to be 93, but I believe her quality of life in the last year or so would have been much better if she'd been more physically active as she grew older.
 I want everyone to realize that getting older doesn't have to mean becoming physically and/or mentally decrepit (by the way, my Mom was sharp as a tack until she drew her last breath).
 I want to live my best life for as long as possible (hopefully for as long as I draw breath), and I want that for everyone else, too.
-I hope what I write helps people achieve that.
+I hope what I write helps people achieve that.3.
+How has using Substack changed or influenced your writing style or topics?

 Well, before I started writing on Substack, the only writing I really did was legal writing as an attorney.
 So, it was legal briefs and memoranda—mostly.
 I'm not sure that Substack influenced my writing, because I knew what I wanted to write about before coming into Substack.
 I just published my 34th post this week.
 I've been writing a newsletter or blog weekly since I started on Substack in February.